gprMax/GSoC/project-ideas-2024.md

 # GSoC 2024 - Project Ideas List

-gprMax is planning to participate in the [Google Summer of Code](https://summerofcode.withgoogle.com) 2024 program, following a successful participation in 2019, 2021, and 2023.
+gprMax is hoping to participate in the [Google Summer of Code](https://summerofcode.withgoogle.com) 2024 program, following a successful GSoCs in 2019, 2021, and 2023.

 Below is list of some potential project ideas (in no particular order).
 These ideas have been discussed with all mentors in our team:
 - Dr Craig Warren